ImperialCollegeLondon/epidemia/README.md

-Flexible Modeling of Epidemics with EpiBayes
+Flexible Epidemic Modeling with EpiBayes
 ================

 The EpiBayes package allows researchers to flexibly specify and fit